Edit in GitHubLog an issue

 app state stats Display stats

-The default region is amer, to access another region, you can use the --region flag or add the AIO_STATE_REGION=emea variable to your .env.
+The default region is amer, so to access another region, use the --region flag or add the AIO_STATE_REGION=emea variable to your .env.

 Navigate the CLI usage documentation from the repo's README or by using the --help flag on the desired command.

-• Keys format: string only alphanumeric with -,_,..
+• Keys format is string only alphanumeric with -,_,..

 Quotas

-Quotas are limits that depend on the organization's entitlements.
-Every organization with App Builder access is entitled to at least 1 State quota.
+Quotas are limits that depend on an organization's entitlements.
+Every organization with App Builder access is entitled to at least one State quota.

 • 200GB/month bandwidth usage (~5MB/min): bandwidth usage = bytes uploaded + bytes downloaded